Nurses' Corner

 Suspected Head Injury Home Information - This form alerts you to the fact that your student may have suffered a concussion while at a school related event.
 It also outlines certain instances when a trip to the Emergency Department is warranted and how to initiate the Concussion Management Program for your student.

-Approved Providers
+Recommended Providers

 In an effort to provide your student with the best possible care, Rosary encourages students to use licensed health care providers we know are trained in the management of concussions.
 This is backed up by an Assembly Bill passed in 2011.
-If you choose to use another provider for any reason and the Sports Medicine department does not feel your child has received the standard of care they deserve, we may ask that you get a second opinion with one of our approved providers.
+If you choose to use another provider for any reason and the Sports Medicine department does not feel your child has received the standard of care they deserve, we may ask that you get a second opinion with one of our recommended providers.

-APPROVED PROVIDERS
+RECOMMENDED PROVIDERS

 500 S. Anaheim Hills Road, #140